VO Donation Page

 I was a Twenty-Something Raw Foodist

-At about the same time, I met a couple who were gung-ho into raw foods and they introduced me to a lot of literature and gave me moral support.
+At about the same time, I met a couple who were into raw foodism and they introduced me to a lot of literature and gave me moral support.
 They, like me, were animal advocates, and were also quite vibrant and active, so they served as enticing role models.

 From the fall of 1993 until 1995 I ate about 90% of my foods raw.
 I also read any and every book and article on raw foodism that I could get my hands on.
 They contained story after story of people curing their heart disease, diabetes, cancer, and other diseases through raw foods.